 P. SCAN: The preset scan button lets you scan through your favorite stations stored on your pushbuttons.
 Select either the AM, FM1 or FM2 mode and then press P. SCAN.
 It will scan through each station stored on your pushbuttons and stop for a few seconds before continuing to scan through all of the pushbuttons.
 Press P. SCAN again or one of the pushbuttons to stop scanning to listen to a specific preset station.
 P. SCAN will light up on the display while in this mode.
-If one of the station you are in, the radio display will show the channel number (P1-P6) for several seconds before advancing to the next preset station.
+If one of the stations stored on a pushbutton is too weak for the location you are in, the radio display will show the channel number (P1-P6) for several seconds before advancing to the next preset station.